xamantra/momentum/docs/README.md

   - Supports older versions of flutter.

 ## Preview
-In this image the process were like this:
+In this image the process was like this:
-- Open app (Home Page).
+- Open the app (Home Page).
 - Go to *Add New List* page.
 - Input some data.
-- Close and Terminate on multitask view.
+- Close and Terminate on task view.
 - Reopen the app again.

 And magic happens!
 All the inputs were retained and not just that but also including the page where you left off.
-Navigation history is also persisted which means pressing system back button will navigate you to the correct previous page.
+Navigation history is also persisted which means pressing the system back button will navigate you to the correct previous page.

 ![persistent preview](./images/gallery/001.png)